GoogleCloudPlatform/community/tutorials/auto-data-tokenize/index.md

 ![Auto tokenizing pipelines](Auto_Tokenizing_Pipelines_Arch.svg)

-The solution is comprised of two pipelines.
+The solution is comprised of two pipelines (one for each of the tasks):
   1. Sample + Identify
   1. Tokenize

 The __sample & identify pipeline__ extracts a small number of sample records from the source files.
-The identify pipeline then decomposes each sample into columns to identify info-type information using Cloud DLP.
-The sample & identifying pipeline outputs the schema of the file and each column's detected info-types into Cloud Storage.
+The identify part of pipeline then decomposes each sample record into columns to categorize them into one of the [in-built infotypes](https://cloud.google.com/dlp/docs/infotypes-reference) or [custom infotypes](https://cloud.google.com/dlp/docs/creating-custom-infotypes) using Cloud DLP.
+The sample & identify pipeline outputs following files to Cloud Storage:
+  * Avro schema of the file
+  * Detected info-types for each of the input columns.

-The __tokenize pipeline__ uses the schema information from the _identifying pipeline_ along with user specified tokenizing columns and enveloped data encryption key.
+The __tokenize pipeline__ then encrypts the user-specified source columns using the schema information from the _sample & identify pipeline_ and user provided enveloped data encryption key.
 The tokenizing pipeline performs following of transforms on each of the records in the source file:
   1. Unwrap data-encryption key using Cloud KMS
-  1. convert each record into flat record
+  1. un-nest each record into a flat record.
   1. tokenize required values using [deterministic AEAD](https://github.com/google/tink/blob/master/docs/PRIMITIVES.md#deterministic-authenticated-encryption-with-associated-data) encryption.
-  1. Nest the flat record into Avro record
+  1. re-nest the flat record into Avro record
   1. Write Avro file with encrypted fields

 ### Concepts
-* [Envelope Encryption](https://cloud.google.com/kms/docs/envelope-encryption) is a form of multiple layers of keys for encrypting data, which is the process of encrypting a key with another key.
+* [Envelope Encryption](https://cloud.google.com/kms/docs/envelope-encryption) is a form of multi-layer encryption, where multiple layers of keys are used for encrypting data.
+It is the process of encrypting the actual data encryption key with another key to secure the data-encryption key.
 * [Cloud KMS](https://cloud.google.com/kms) provides easy management of encyrption keys at scale.
 * [Tink](https://github.com/google/tink) is an open-source library that provides easy and secure APIs for handling encryption/decryption.
 It reduces common crypto pitfalls with user-centered design, careful implementation and code reviews, and extensive